Monitoring the condition of the mother during the first stage of labour

 The commonest causes of a rapid pulse rate (tachycardia) are:

-1-30 What action should be taken if the mother has a fast heart rate?
+1-30 What action should be taken if the patient has tachycardia?

 The cause of the tachycardia should be determined and treated.